Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

-RD54-74
+R4D75-80 (end 7th Oct)
 ---

+There's been a lot of focus on Docker again trying to improve efficiencies in my dev setup.
+The biggest win so far has been finding this gem of a blog on a [killer Rails and Docker workflow](https://auth0.com/blog/ruby-on-rails-killer-workflow-with-docker-part-1/).
+The need for more efficiency was driven by my attempts to experiment with both a Ruby and Rails version upgrade of the main site.
+That has led to many bundler issues that are confounded by the slow build process.
+There is much more for me to explore here.

+Also of note - it's Hacktoberfest and I opened a small Ruby repo that I intend to use to support a blog post on using Ruby to create a command line tool for parsing mega data.
+I started the repo with a few issues marked as great for firstimers and I have been very pleasantly surprised by the quality of the responses and PRs.
+I've learn't some really neat tricks through this collaborative approach and it's a shame that it will likely end in Novemeber.
+Mind you I will definitely try this approach again with side projects.

+Nothing else terribly exciting - small improvements to code base via tests etc.

+R4D54-74
+---

-WellI've had a massive haitus in my coding updates.
+Well I've had a massive haitus in my coding updates.
 Not because I was fired following my last post where I confessed to crashing the deployment server but because I went away on holiday and then forgot all about my responsibilities.

 So as a quick update.....